 Summary: What kind of people do they recommend?

-NEWS: New colors to be released in the SUUNTO 9 series
+NEWS: New colors for the SUUNTO 9 series

-Almost a year after its release, Graphite color has been added to the ever-popular Suunto 9 BARO.
+Now, nearly a year after its release, the ever-popular Suunto 9 BARO is available in a new Graphite color.

-The elegant and calm colors are sure to add color to your everyday life, not just as a sports measuring instrument, but also as a wristwatch.
+This elegant and subdued color is sure to brighten up your everyday life, not just as a sports measurement device.